sviperll/argo/README.md

 Type classes bring a can of worms with them.
 Orphan instances should be eradicated, but it's already a stable Haskell practice not to define orphan instances.
+The way to codify already established Haskell-practice is to only allow instance declarations along with data-type declarations.
+This by definition rules out many multi-parameter type-classes definitions.
+You can't have class `Convert a b` to allow conversions from some type to another, since it's impossible to define where instance declarations are allowed for such type-class.
+Should you define `Convert Int Text` along with `Int` type or along with `String` type.

-Haskell type-classes have one more fatal flaw.
+Haskell type-classes have one more flaw.
 They are not extensible.
 It's not possible to slip in `Applicative` class as a super class for `Monad` without breaking all the code.
 And there are possibilities of classes evolution.
 This is known as [Numeric tower](https://en.wikipedia.org/wiki/Numerical_tower) in Lisp world and